 Samsung Galaxy Note 21: Expected price and release date

-If Samsung's traditional schedules are something to go by, we should expect the Galaxy Note 21 sometime in August 2021.
-It will probably take place alongside a Galaxy Fold 3 or a Z Flip 3/Z Flip Lite announcement.
+If the above is wrong and Samsung sticks to its traditional schedules, we should expect the Galaxy Note 21 sometime in August 2021.
+It will probably take place alongside a Galaxy Fold 3 or a Z Flip 3/Z Flip Lite

-As far as the price tag is concerned, we are likely looking at $999+ starting price for the Note 21, which could make it a tough sell considering that foldables are only going to get more affordable with time.
+As far as the price tag is concerned, we are likely looking at another possible $1,000+ starting price for the Note 21, which could make it a tough sell considering that foldables are only going to get more affordable with time.

 Samsung Galaxy Note 21: Display and design

 One thing to have in mind about the Note 21 is that no specific specs have leaked just yet.
 If it materializes, the Note 21 will most likely come with a display larger than 6.8 inches.
 Hopes are high that we might see an under-screen selfie camera, so no cutout or notch whatsoever.

 Some rumors state that the only Samsung-made phone with a discreet selfie camera in 2021 will be the Galaxy Z Fold 3